 - Bit 3 – MSISDNF: If this bit is set to "1", then the Length of MSISDN and MSISDN fields shall be present, otherwise these fields shall not be present.

 - Bit 4 – NAIF: If this bit is set to "1", then the Length of NAI and NAI fields shall be present, otherwise these fields shall not be present.

+- Bit 5 – SUPIF: If this bit is set to "1", then the Length of SUPI and SUPI fields shall be present, otherwise these fields shall not be present.

+- Bit 6 – GPSIF: If this bit is set to "1", then the Length of GPSI and GPSI fields shall be present, otherwise these fields shall not be present.

-- Bit 5 to 8: Spare, for future use and set to "0".
+- Bit 7 – PEIF: If this bit is set to "1", then the Length of PEI and PEI fields shall be present, otherwise these fields shall not be present.- Bit 8: Spare, for future use and set to "0".

 One or more flags may be set to "1".

+For 5GS User Identities:

+- The SUPI field shall only be used for carrying a Global Cable Identifier (GCI) or a Global Line Identifier (GLI).
+The IMSI and NAI, if received by the SMF in the SUPI, shall be included in the IMSI and NAI field respectively.

+- The GPSI field shall only be used for carrying an External Identifier.
+The MSISDN, if received by the SMF in the SUPI, shall be included in the MSISDN field.

+- The PEI field shall only be used for carrying a MAC address or an Extended Unique Identifier.
+The IMEI, if received by the SMF in the PEI, shall be included in the IMEI field.

 The coding of IMSI field, from octets 7 to 'a' shall be encoded as the octets 5 to n+4 of the IMSI IE type specified in clause 8.3 of 3GPP TS 29.274 [9].